Functional Properties of Soy Protein: Insights and Applications

 Soybean protein products are more and more widely used in various fields of food processing.
 On the one hand, it is due to the high nutritional value of soybean protein, abundant resources, and low cost of raw materials, Processability and other related functional characteristics.
 And with the deepening of research, the latter reason (processability, or functional characteristics) is becoming more and more important.
-The so-called functional properties refer to the special functions played by soybean protein in the process of food processing and storage, such as emulsification, oil absorption, water absorption and water retention, gelling, etc., which are the inherent physical and chemical properties of soybean protein itself (composition , amino acid sequence, morphological structure), and their performance is affected by certain food components (water, salt, protein, sugar, fat, etc.) Therefore, the functional properties of proteins are determined by many factors.
+The so-called functional properties refer to the special functions played by soybean protein in the process of food processing and storage, such as emulsification, oil absorption, water absorption and water retention, gelling, etc., which are the inherent physical and chemical properties of soybean protein itself (composition , amino acid sequence, morphological structure), and their performance is affected by certain food components (water, salt, protein, sugar, fat, etc.)

 1. Water retention